thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="connection">
     <dt>connection</dt>
-    <dd>A way to identify the external data warehouse connection that the table resides in.
-To add tables or columns to an Embrace connection, you must specify this parameter.</dd>
+    <dd>A way to identify the external data warehouse connection that the table resides in.</dd>
   </dlentry>

   <dlentry id="currency_type">